Britain's MI5 spy service warns lawmakers over Chinese agent of influence | Politics

 The Chinese embassy in London did not respond to a request for comment.
 POLITICAL DONATIONS

-Barry Gardiner, a lawmaker for the opposition Labour Party, said he had received donations from Lee and said he has been liaising with intelligence services "for a number of years" about her.
+Barry Gardiner, a lawmaker for the opposition Labour Party, said he had received hundreds of thousands of pounds in donations from Lee and said he has been liaising with intelligence services "for a number of years" about her.
 "They have always known, and been made fully aware by me, of her engagement with my office and the donations she made to fund researchers in my office in the past," Gardiner said.

 Gardiner employed Lee's son as a diary manager but he resigned on Thursday.
 Iain Duncan Smith, a former leader of Britain's governing Conservative Party who has been sanctioned by China for highlighting alleged human right abuses in Xinjiang, called for an urgent update from the government on the issue.

 He questioned why the woman had not been deported and called for a tightening of the accreditation process for people gaining access to parliament, which he said was too lenient.
-The government would not confirm Lee's nationality and it was not clear whether she would be deported or if she had already left the country.
+Lee is listed under the Christine Lee & Co law firm as a British national in financial filings with Companies House, Britain's corporate registry.

-Former defence minister Tobias Ellwood told parliament: "This is the sort grey-zone interference we now anticipate and expect from China."
+Former defence minister Tobias Ellwood told parliament of her alleged activity: "This is the sort of grey-zone interference we now anticipate and expect from China."
 Britain's relations with China have deteriorated in recent years over issues including Hong Kong and Xinjiang.

 Last year MI5 urged British citizens to treat the threat of spying from Russia, China and Iran with as much vigilance as terrorism.
 British spies say China and Russia have each sought to steal commercially sensitive data and intellectual property as well as to interfere in domestic politics and sow misinformation.

 The Chinese ambassador to Britain was banned from attending an event in the British parliament last year because Beijing imposed sanctions on lawmakers who highlighted alleged human right abuses in Xinjiang.
-China placed the sanctions on nine British politicians, in March last year for spreading what it said were "lies and disinformation" over the treatment of Uighur Muslims in the country's far west.
+China placed the sanctions on nine British politicians in March last year for spreading what it said were "lies and disinformation" over the treatment of Uyghur Muslims in the country's far west.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)